Destiny Is A Funny Thing

 Destiny is a Funny Thing

 Like many people who have read the bio on this website (https://orionmott.com/meet-me) would gather, I had an unusual childhood.
 One of the main messages imparted to me through various teachers, healers, gurus, and shamans, was that I am destined to be a great healer.
 Destiny is a funny thing.
 As interesting as the idea of predestination might be, there always seemed something controlling about it.
-I truly believe in personal freedom and the notion of predestination seemed horribly constrictive.
+I truly believe in personal freedom, but the notion of predestination seemed horribly constrictive.

 When I entered my early twenties, I tried hard to be like everyone else…(boy what a mistake!).
 I studied Kinesiology, Psychology and Philosophy at University, watched sports, and worked as a personal trainer at a great fitness center in Toronto.
 You could say that I was trying to create a “normal” life that would appeal to my Ego.
 For most of my early life, my Ego was in charge, and it was huge and powerful.
 I felt like I was in control of my life…for a time.
 Unfortunately, I never saw the cliff edge until it was too late.